 - be able to translate the geology of a rift basin into a series of petroleum exploration plays and to have evaluated these plays in terms of potential resources and risks.

 Upon completing the course, the students will have:

-Fundamental competence in the design and execution of an independent field-based research project, including compilation of literature and the planning and execution of field activities.
-Experienced the challenges of team work involving mixed geological backgrounds and skills.
-Strengthened their ability to think across disciplines and to implement cross-disciplinary concepts in a team-based workflow.
+- fundamental competence in the design and execution of an independent field-based research project, including compilation of literature and the planning and execution of field activities

-The course extends over ca. 4 weeks in combination with AG-836.
+The course extends over ca. 5 weeks including compulsory safety training and is run in combination with AG-836.

 The fieldwork will be followed by compilation and evaluation of surface and subsurface data.
-Finally, the students will use their own field observations to evaluate play models in a written report and presentation that will be graded together with their performance in the field.
+Finally, the students will use their own field observations to evaluate play models in a graded written report and presentation.

 Total lecture and exercise hours: Ca. 40 hours.

 All compulsory learning activities must be approved in order to sit the exam.

 All assessments must be passed in order to pass the course.

 Each assessment is graded, and subsequently combined into a single grade.
 Partial grades for each assessment will be available.